At Flowhub, we’re dedicated to making cannabis accessible to everyone, one legal transaction at a time.

 Once established, unify your brand in your store, on your website, on your social media accounts, and across customer-facing platforms like Weedmaps, Google, Yelp, etc. Everywhere customers look, they should find complete and accurate information paired with on-brand messaging.
 This is especially important now as more shoppers are looking to complete transactions online.

-Also make sure you design and maintain your dispensary to be clean, inviting, and representative of your brand.
+Also make sure you create a dispensary layout to be clean, inviting, and representative of your brand.
 If you have an attractive and well-marked storefront, you’ll make a great first impression and gain more clients, especially pedestrians walking by.
 The challenge is incorporating safe distancing while building the look and flow you want.

 Another brand consideration is reviews.
 Encourage and engage with reviews.
 Studies show that prospective customers favor products and services based on the quantity of reviews, rather than the content of the reviews source.
 How you engage with reviewers is an extension of your brand, having both tangible and intangible impacts on your business.